hacks-guide/Guide_Wii/docs/nintendowfc.md

 # Nintendo Wi-Fi Connection

 Nintendo Wi-Fi Connection was an online multiplayer gaming service for the Wii, allowing free online play.
 This service was discontinued in 2014, but there are reverse-engineered servers that you can connect to which restore this functionality.
 This guide provides details on two trusted services, WiiLink WFC and Wiimmfi.
-For most users, we recommend Wiimmfi for their larger userbase (especially with Mario Kart Wii).
+For most users, we recommend Wiimmfi because of their larger userbase (especially with _Mario Kart Wii_).

 ## WiiLink WFC